Best American Newspaper Narratives

-There are eight BANN winners: First, Second, and Third place, followed by three “Runners Up” and two “Notable Narratives.”
-The first-place winner will receive a $1,500 prize, and all the winning stories will be published in the Mayborn School of Journalism’s annual anthology, The Best American Newspaper Narratives, Volume 12, to be released in fall 2025.
-Last year’s winners were recently published in Volume 11, available for purchase in print or as an e-book from a variety of retailers through UNT Press.
+All the winning stories will be published in the Mayborn School of Journalism’s annual anthology, The Best American Newspaper Narratives, Volume 13, to be released in fall 2026.
+Last year’s winners were recently published in volume 12, available for purchase in print or as an e-book from a variety of retailers through UNT Press.

-The BANN contest is coordinated by JoAnn Livingston for the Mayborn School of Journalism.
-Veteran journalist Gayle Reaves, a George Polk Award and Pulitzer Prize winner, served as the competition judge.
+The BANN contest is coordinated by JoAnn Livingston.
+Veteran journalists Gayle Reaves, a George Polk Award and Pulitzer Prize winner, and Tom Koetting, senior editor at the Milwaukee Journal Sentinel, served as the competition judges.

 TOP WINNERS